-By default, system would use the name of default mailbox for all outgoing system messages for topics.
-For tickets it would use Agent Name as "Reply From" that posts a reply.
-If you want all ticket notifications to be sent from the name of default mailbox, please go to Administration » System » Help Desk and change notification setting.
+By default, the system would use the name of the default mailbox for all outgoing system messages for topics.
+For tickets, it would use Agent Name as "Reply From" that posts a reply.
+If you want all ticket notifications to be sent from the name of default mailbox, please go to Administration » Support Channels » Help Desk and change notification setting.

-There is also option to send personalized notifications from custom mailboxes that are added as forwarders in the system.
-In order to accomplish it, you need to setup forwarding, then verify custom mailbox in the system as additional mailbox, make it default and Add SPF record to your DNS settings.
+There is also an option to send personalized notifications from custom mailboxes that are added as forwarders in the system.
+In order to accomplish it, you need to set up forwarding, then verify custom mailbox in the system as an additional mailbox, make it default and Add an SPF record to your DNS settings.

-For example, customer emailed you on incoming mailbox that is set up as forwarder in the system.
-Once agent replies to created ticket, notification would be sent by default mailbox but with in headers user would see "From Name", "Email" and "Reply-To" of additional mailbox.
+For example, a customer emailed you on the incoming mailbox that is set up as a forwarder in the system.
+Once the agent replies to a created ticket, notification would be sent by the default mailbox but within headers, a user would see "From Name", "Email" and "Reply-To" of the additional mailbox.

 So in general, you have 3 options of personalized emails:

-- Add domains in cloud like [any]@[account].useresponse.com and set up rules for automation for it (for example, on email@example.com only financial manager as your agent would receive notifications);
+- Add domains in the cloud such as [any]@[account].useresponse.com and set up rules for automation for it (for example, on [email protected] only financial manager as your agent would receive notifications);

-- Use standard support email provided by our service or setup in cloud and use it for all incoming messages, but in tickets, all notifications would be from name of the agent that replies.
+- Use standard support email provided by our service or set up in the cloud and use it for all incoming messages, but in tickets, all notifications would be from the name of the agent that replies.

-Cloud users have default support address provided by our service in the format of firstname.lastname@example.org.
+Cloud users have the default support address provided by our service in the format of [email protected].
 Though, any of the emails before @ could be used to receive requests in the system.
 For example, sales@, billing@, help@, etc.

 Different support addresses are useful to setup automation and trigger specific actions depending on the mailbox the request was sent to.
 Please make sure to add them as mailboxes in your system.